LocalEyes/Sweet-Pickings/README.md

 Please wait for review before merging.

-This project uses [http://shelley.earth](Shelley) which is a React UI framework which is under development outside of this project.
-It uses a lesser known css pre-processor developed by Wix called [https://stylable.io/](stylable).
+This project uses [Shelley](http://shelley.earth) which is a React UI framework which is under development outside of this project, [Shelley GitHub](https://github.com/action-is-hope/shelley).
+It uses a lesser known css pre-processor developed by Wix called [stylable](https://stylable.io).

 # React Create App Bootstrap Docs